AlexeyLunyakov/SAFE-MACS/README.md

 <h4 align="start"><a>Machine Learning</a></h4>

-Architecture with multiple models has been implemented, allowing dynamic selection between, for example, YOLOv11-L and RT-DETR-L (or ONNX versions) based on deployment requirements.
+Architecture with multiple models has been implemented, allowing dynamic selection between, for example, YOLOv11-L, RT-DETR-L and RF-DETR based on deployment requirements and one's own choice.
 This approach balances detection accuracy and processing speed while minimizing hardware dependencies.
+For ease of data presentation, the ability to predict only those classes that the user selects in the interface has been added.

 > *During the design of the system, other models were also trained (RT-DETRv2, RTMDet, RF-DETR), so in the final version, the user was provided with a choice of pipelines in the user interface.
 Model training, as well as weights, which GitHub allows place, are located in the corresponding directories.*